libgd/libgd/src/readme.txt

                 c, int color) _(FUNCTION)_
                 gdImageChar is used to draw single characters on the image.
 (To draw multiple characters, use gdImageString or gdImageString16.
-See also gdImageStringTTF, new with
-                gd-1.6.2.)
-The second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall, gdFontMediumBold, gdFontLarge,
+See also gdImageStringFT for a high quality solution.)
+The second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall, gdFontMediumBold,
-                and gdFontGiant.
-You must include the files "gdfontt.h", "gdfonts.h", "gdfontmb.h", "gdfontl.h" and "gdfontg.h"
+                gdFontLarge, and gdFontGiant.
+You must include the files "gdfontt.h", "gdfonts.h", "gdfontmb.h", "gdfontl.h" and
-                respectively and (if you are not using a library-based approach) link with the corresponding .c files to use the provided fonts.
+                "gdfontg.h" respectively and (if you are not using a library-based approach) link with the corresponding .c files to use the provided fonts.
 The character specified by the fifth argument is drawn from left to right in the specified color.
 (See gdImageCharUp for a way of drawing vertical text.)
 Pixels not set by a particular character retain their previous color.

 #include "gd.h"